bikdm12/ripper/README.md

 *it uses both TIGRFAMs and Pfam databases to annotate proteins encoded within genomic regions of interest

 ## Usage
 By default genomic files are downloaded from NCBI (just as in the original RIPPER).
-To process the locally stored files you need to make a subdirectory "gbkcache" with genomic files within the directory in which you are going to run the RIPPER (that becomes /home/mnt/ after mounting the container).
+To process the locally stored files you need to make a subdirectory `gbkcache` with genomic files within the directory in which you are going to run the RIPPER (that becomes `/home/mnt/` after mounting the container).
-Genbank files must be named with query protein accsession number and bear an extension '.gbk'.
-Example: `gbk_dir/WP_020387003.1.gbk`
+Genbank files must be named with query protein accsession number and bear an extension `.gbk`.
+Example:

+`gbk_dir/WP_020387003.1.gbk`

 This version always uses both Pfam and TIGRFAMs databases.

 # RiPPER Overview